SickChill/SickChill.Wiki/SickChill-installation-Ubuntu-15.md

 ## Ubuntu 15.*
-The following instructions are for installing Sick-Rage on Ubuntu 15.*.
+The following instructions are for installing SickChill on Ubuntu 15.*.

 The installation should also be applicable to the upcoming 16.04 LTS as it is just a systemd setup.